netuno-org/doc/docs/academy/demonstration/service.md

 _out.json(list);
 ```

+> Make sure there is data loaded in the Tasks and that they are related to the Registry, otherwise the result will be empty.

 The `_db.query` receives a string with a database query and performs its execution by transforming the obtained data into a list of objects of type key/value, i.e. column/data.